B i o g r a p h y

 Later this season, Sydney will make concert and operatic role debuts as Vienna in Der glorreiche Augenblick (Beethoven) with the Manchester Symphony Orchestra, Gretel in Hansel und Gretel with City Lyric Opera in New York City, and Berta in Il barbiere di Siviglia with Finger Lakes Opera.
 Other recent opera roles include Dew Fairy in Hansel und Gretel (Opera Saratoga), Elettra in Idomeneo (Opera Neo), Zerlina in Don Giovanni (Kalamazoo Symphony Orchestra), Manon in Manon, Lisette in La Rondine, Adina in L’eslisir d’amore, Antonia in Les Contes d’Hoffman, Rosalinde in Die Fledermaus, and Tallulah in Thomas Pasatieri's The Hotel Casablanca.

-She was recently named an Eastern Region Finalist after winning the Eastern District of the 2020 Metropolitan Opera National Council Auditions, and went on to win the Audience Favorite Award at the Region Finals.
+Sydney was recently named an Eastern Region Finalist after winning the Eastern District of the 2020 Metropolitan Opera National Council Auditions, and went on to win the Audience Favorite Award at the Region Finals.
 She has previously won two Encouragement Awards through the competition (2018 and 2019), and was named a 2019 Finalist in the prestigious Jensen Foundation Vocal Competition.
 Other acknowledgements include First Prize Winner in the 2018 Young Texas Artists' Competition, Grand Finalist in the 2018 Frank Huntington Beebe Fund for Musicians Competition, First Prize Winner in the 2017 Danube Symphony Orchestra Concerto Competition, recipient of a 2017 Fielder Grant for Vocal Career Advancement, Karl Amelang Memorial Award in the 2016 Houston Saengerbund German Singing Competition, and winner of The Gilbert & Sullivan Society of Houston’s 2015 vocal scholarship competition.

 Ms. Anderson holds a double Bachelors Degree from The Hartt School of Music in Vocal Performance and Music Education, and a Masters Degree in Vocal Performance from the Moores School of Music.
 She currently resides in New York City with her fiancé, tenor, Alexander Scheuermann, and their rescue kitten, Harvey.